alyhussein1/mawave-campaign-analytics/README.md

 ### Required Tests Per Layer:

 **All Layers (CL, OL, BL):**
-- At least 1 uniqueness test per model
+- At least 1 uniqueness test per model except cl_time_tracking as there is a duplicate issue to asceetain
 - At least 1 not-null test per model

 ### Running Tests: